Also known as: NCV

 Nerve conduction velocity (NCV) is a test to see how fast electrical signals move through a nerve.

-Patches called surface electrodes, similar to those used for ECG, are placed on the skin over nerves at various locations.
-Each patch gives off a very mild electrical impulse, which stimulates the nerve.
+Patches called surface electrodes are placed on the skin over nerves at different spots.
+Each patch gives off a very mild electrical impulse.
+This stimulates the nerve.

 Electromyography (recording from needles placed into the muscles) is often done at the same time as this test.

 The impulse may feel like an electric shock.
-Depending on how strong the stimulus is, you will feel it to varying degrees, and it may be uncomfortable.
+You may feel some discomfort depending on how strong the impulse is.
 You should feel no pain once the test is finished.

 This test is used to diagnose nerve damage or destruction.
-Occasionally, the test may be used to evaluate diseases of nerve or muscle, including myopathy, Lambert-Eaton syndrome, or myasthenia gravis.
+The test may sometimes be used to evaluate diseases of nerve or muscle, including:

 NCV is related to the diameter of the nerve and the degree of myelination (the presence of a myelin sheath on the axon) of the nerve.
-Newborn infants have values that are approximately half that of adults, and adult values are normally reached by age 3 or 4.
+Newborn infants have values that are approximately half that of adults.
+Adult values are normally reached by age 3 or 4.

-Most often, abnormal results are due to some sort of nerve damage or destruction, including:
+Most often, abnormal results are due to nerve damage or destruction, including:

 The nerve damage or destruction may be due to many different conditions, including: